openziti/mcp-gateway/README.md

 ### Chain Bridges and Gateways

-Gateway can connect to remote bridges as backends:
+Gateway can connect to remote bridges (or other gateways) as backends:

 ```yaml
 backends: